 Have your downspout extension and connector together then place on your gutter.

-Now time to screw them until place.
+Now time to screw them into place.

 Take your sheet metal screws (I found them in the gutter section at our local hardware store) and drill them into the connector and the gutter.
-TIP: we found it was easier to drill a hole through just the plastic connector then screws on.
+TIP: We found it was easier to drill a hole through just the plastic connector then screws on.

 Next push the downspout into the hole and cut to the length of the hole using a razor blade.

-Then its time to fill in the hole.
+Then it’s time to fill in the hole.
 Kids helped out with this one.

 Now you should have a nice new downspout that will drain away from the house/building.

 We finished both downspouts in our backyard but still have to do the front which will be more exciting.